How Financial Business Intelligence Guides CFOs Towards More Productive Finance Departments

 Real-Time Analytics

 Traditionally, financial reports are manually refreshed once a week since the process is manual and takes several hours every time.
 Automating finance reports using BI tools means that you can schedule automated data refresh several times a day bringing the financial reports near real-time.
+Real-time analytics and data-driven insights provided by financial business intelligence tools enable organizations to respond quickly

 Having access to real-time reports is especially important when implementing business intelligence in financial services since the data changes so frequently.